liggiorgio/ogd/Docs/TechnicalDesignDocument.md

 * Expected number of total players: 5,250

 On release, we expect an increase in the number of players
-* Expected average number of daily players: 3,750
+* Expected average number of daily players: 6,250
-* Expected average number of simultaneous players: 1,500
+* Expected average number of simultaneous players: 2,500
-* Expected number of total players: 11,250
+* Expected number of total players: 18,750

-3 months after the release, given our extensive target audience (as specified in **Chapter 3** of the GDD), we expect to reach our peak playerbase before any future game expansion plan.
+3 months after the release, given our extensive target audience (as specified in **Section 3** of the GDD), we expect to considerably increase our playerbase.

+- Expected average number of daily players: 15,000
+- Expected average number of simultaneous players: 6,000
+- Expected number of total players: 45,000

+6 months after release we expect to reach our peak playerbase before any major content update.

-- Expected average number of daily players: 10,000
+- Expected average number of daily players: 25,000
-- Expected average number of simultaneous players: 4,000
+- Expected average number of simultaneous players: 10,000
-- Expected number of total players: 30,000
+- Expected number of total players: 75,000

 The game uses an authoritative client-server system for moves validation.
 The game is essentially played on the server, with the users sending their moves and receiving the new state of the board from the server.
 Since everything is hosted on the Firebase platform, resources are allocated and paid for as needed, without the need for a specific extension and scalability plan.